Devtron

 Workload view

 Under the workload view, users will get the details of workload resources such as Deployments, Pods, ReplicaSets, DaemonSets, Job, and StatefulSet running in all the namespaces of a cluster.
 One can also perform a granular search based on a particular namespace in a cluster.
+Getting a visual representation of these different workloads helps in managing various applications deployed on the cluster.

 Pods view